lewhunt/angularjs-admin-dashboard/README.md

 # AngularJS Admin Dashboard
 The beginnings of a responsive AngularJS Admin Dashboard utilizing Bootstrap and Material components.
-Consider following or giving me a star if you like this and are interested in it being developed further...

 ![Example](dashboard.gif)